Pratham16112002/logseq/pages/User registration.md

 		  hashedToken := hex.EncodeToString(hash[:])
 		  ```
 	- **User invitation transaction**
-		- __Transaction Wrapper__ : This will mark the begin of transaction and the commit of transaction or
+		- __Transaction Wrapper__ : This will mark the begin of transaction and the commit of transaction or rollback of transaction in case of faliure.
+			-
 - #### Saga Pattern
 	- A way to communicate with different services in a transaction like way.
 	- We can make it look like an acid transaction.